Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 </Spoiler>

+In this example, we got tired of our add-on being shutdown by the scripting watchdog.
+To resolve this, we'll cancel its shutdown order.

-Get the `beforeEvents` property from the system object.
-In this example we will subscribe to the watchdogTerminate event, allowing the API to cancel the performance watchdog from closing the world if the game exceeds a performance boundary, depending on the configuration of the script environment.
+We first get the `beforeEvents` property of the `system` object, then we subscribe to the `watchdogTerminate` event.
+This allows us to use the API to stop the performance watchdog from closing the world when its running scripts exceed performance boundaries, which are dependent on the configuration of the script environment.

 ```js
 import { system } from "@minecraft/server";